electronicsbyjulie/alienorum/README.md

 After downloading finishes, the application will load a selection of stars from the catalogs.
 When displaying stars and during spaceflight, Alienorum dynamically hides stars that are too far away or too dim, that way it can load hundreds of thousands of stars and still smoothly animate views of space.

-Note to include exoplanets, the catalog must be downloaded manually.
-See the `catalogs/urls.dat` file for instructions.

 ## Spaceflight